- Published 6 months ago on

 We can enter the park from Budhanilkantha or Sundarijal.

 The Shivapuri area has always been the primary source of water for people dwelling in the capital city.
-The park supplies 30 million litres of drinking water on a daily basis.
+The park supplies 30 million litres of drinking water daily.

 Owing to its importance the forests of the region was declared as a wildlife reserve and protected watershed in 1976.
 It was later gazetted as Shivapuri National Park in 2002 with an initial area of 144 km sq.